 COMPLAINTS FORM

-Please

-tick
+Please tick

-Informal Stage 1 🗆 Formal Stage 2 🗆 Formal Stage 3 🗆
+Informal Stage 1 Formal S Stage 2 Formal Stage 3

 [name of School]

-When we receive a written complaint within 2 school days , we aim to acknowledge its receipt
+When we receive a written complaint, we aim to acknowledge its receipt within 2 school days

 Name of complainant:

 Address:

 Postcode:

 Telephone (day): Telephone (evening):

-( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( )

-What is your concern and how has it c affected you or your child?
+What is your concern and how has it affected you or your child?

-What is your concern and now has it c лтества уой от убот стщач

 Are you attaching any paperwork?
 If so, please list below:

 Have you discussed this matter with a member of staff before filling in this form?
-If so, who did you speak to and what was the response? hat action do you consider could be taken to improve the situation and solve the complaint?
-Signature: Date: Please return this form to
+If so, who

+did you speak to and what was the response?

+What action do you consider could be taken to improve the situation and resolve the

+complaint?

+Signature: Date:

+Signature.
+Date.

+Discourant was the forms to

+Please return this form to